tannerbland/be434-Spring2025/assignments/00_getting_started/setup3_replit.md

 mypy # this command will run type checks on your code with mypy. flake8 # this command will check code linting (or how pretty it is!).
 ```

+## Add your instructor as a collaborator
+If you need help, I can always "jump in" your repl and see what is going on.
+But, to do this, you need to add me as a collaborator.
+On the top right hand side of the replit window, you will see a button called "Invite", click on that button and add my user name "bhurwitz" to add me as a collabortor to your class repl.

+Important note, adding me as a collaborator is part of the 00_getting_started homework grade item.

 ## Author